makeasnek/ScienceStatsFaucet/readme.md

-# ScienceStats Gridcoin Faucet
+# ScienceStats Gridcoin "Proof of Work" Faucet

-This is a repo to contain the ScienceStats Gridcoin Faucet.
+This is a repo to contain the ScienceStats Gridcoin "Proof of Work" Faucet.

 The site is written in Python and uses a redis server to store information.
 Why Redis?
 Because learning SQL seemed hard.
 ## Faucet goal